 The films screened in this section will also compete for the Youth Award, to be decided by a jury of 300 students between the ages of 18 and 25.

 Elías is a film director whose dream was to make a heist movie.
 During the summer of 2013 he reads an article about the arrest of "The Robin Hood of Vallecas", leader of "the sewer gang", making him feel as though he may have found the opportunity to make his dream come true.
 He writes to Robin Hood in the prison where he is serving his sentence.
 Against all odds, Elías receives a reply three weeks later.
-Robin Hood agrees for him to come and visit him in prison.
+Robin Hood agrees to receiving a visit from him in prison.

 Yura is a young boy whose family leaves Tokyo to live with his grandmother in the snowy countryside.
-Not only must he fit in at a new school, but it's a Christian one.
-At first he is puzzled when he and his classmates are called to "worship", but he gradually adjusts to his new environment.
-One day, in the middle of a prayer, he sees a very small Jesus appear before him.
-Each wish Yura makes to Jesus comes true, and he starts to have faith in the power of the Lord.
+Not only must he fit in at a new school, but it's a Christian one to boot.
+At first he's puzzled when he and his classmates are called to "worship", but he gradually adjusts to his new environment.
+One day, in the middle of a prayer, he sees a small Jesus appear before him.
+Every wish Yura makes to Jesus comes true, and he starts to have faith in the power of the Lord.

 Jonas Widmer, one of the best runners in Switzerland, is focussed on participating in the Olympic games.
-Besides sports, Jonas is also a successful cook and plans to move in with his girlfriend Simone.
+Besides sports, Jonas is also a successful cook and plans to move in with his girlfriend, Simone.
 But Jonas's perfect life is increasingly disturbed by memories of his late brother.
-He starts a tragic double life, robbing young women at night.
+He starts leading a tragic double life, robbing young women at night.
 Based on a true story.